Correctional Officer

 When a belly chain is used are the prisoners arms wrapped under the chain?

-Asked by jlindner600@gmail about 8 years ago
+Asked by jlindner600@gmail over 8 years ago

 No. Generally speaking belly chains have 1/2 handcuffs, one on each side, welded to the belly chains.
 Then the handcuffs are used to secure the prisoners wrists.
 I have also seen them with a full set of handcuffs attached more or less dead center front, securing both of the prisoners hands in front of him.

-Asked by Luis A. Gonzalez almost 9 years ago
+Asked by Marie over 8 years ago